 A five minute walk gets you to relaxed atmosphere restaurants on the beach.
 Here you can enjoy anything from a scrumptious breakfast to fish, prawns, crayfish, steak, pizzas or even hamburgers and chips while drinks are never in short supply.
 In high season it is advisable to make bookings, but, otherwise just step in and enjoy.
 In the same area you will find diving operators with a wide range of activities on offer - scuba diving trips, training courses from resort to advanced PADI, snorkel and sea safaris as well equipment hire.
 This is definitely the ideal spot to introduce not only yourself, but also your children to the underwater wonder world.
 Mahale's neighbours, Jeff's Palm Resort & Guinjata Diving Centre, are situated within 400 - 800 meters to the south of Mahale, they do daily diving excursions and offer a variety of courses.
 The area is known for its excellent diving sites (including the renowned Manta Reef).

-All other requirements are locally available, either from the well-stocked Taurus supermarket (within walking distance from Mahale) or from the fresh product market, pharmacies and shops in Inhambane and Maxixe.
-At Taurus supermarket you will find virtually everything - from bread, milk, cheese ,spirits, wine, beer and soft drinks to good meat (from Sparta Beef in South Africa), chicken, cigarettes, toothpaste, mosquito repellent and vegetables.
+All other requirements are locally available from the fresh product market, pharmacies and shops in Inhambane and Maxixe.
 Fresh fish, prawns and crayfish are generally available from local fisherman, just ask the Mahale staff who will gladly assist.
 Within 2,5km there is a filling station with diesel, petrol and tyre inflation equipment and within 500 m, a supermarket, restaurants, scuba diving and deep sea fishing charter operations can be found.